 The mission of the Board is to be a strategic asset of the Corporation measured by the contribution the Directors make, both individually and collectively, to the long-term success of the Corporation.
 The Board of Directors has a dual role to all shareholders of oversight and advisory.
-As such, the Board of Directors has several policies/guidelines in place to assist them in discharging their duties, including the Board of Directors Mandate, a Code of Governance Practices, and a Charter of Expectations.
+As such, the Board of Directors has several policies/guidelines in place to assist them in discharging their duties, including the Board of Directors Mandate, a Code of Governance Practices, and a Charter of Expectations, all available at www.linamar.com/governance.